Published: May 2023

 Whilst the density bands seek to take into account local variations by using upper and lower limits, there may be occasions where meeting the requirements of Policy HOU5 could result in a scheme density outside of the parameters set in Policy HOU4.
 In such cases, it will be important to ensure that an appropriate balance is struck between site location, appropriate density and the mix of housing, including affordable, required to meet identified need.

-Failure to meet HAG design standards would result in housing being unsuitable for use for social rent.
-To provide certainty in relation to this, the Council will therefore include relevant clauses within the s76 Agreement, particularly for outline planning permissions, requiring social housing to be built to HAG design standards.
-Compliance with this will be confirmed by NIHE as part of the process of releasing grant funding to the relevant RHA.
-Failure to meet HAG design standards could therefore also result in a failure to comply with planning obligations set out within a s76 Agreement.
+Failure to meet HAG or Intermediate Rent design standards would result in housing being unsuitable for use as social rented housing or SIR and therefore unable to meet affordable housing requirements.
+To provide certainty in relation to these tenures, the Council will therefore include relevant clauses within the s76 Agreement, particularly for outline planning permissions, requiring such housing to be built to the relevant design standards.
+Compliance with this will be confirmed by NIHE/DfC as part of the process of releasing funding.

 - Additional housing costs: